GandhiCloudLab/envizi-social-governance/readme.md

-# Creating Envizi PowerBI Report for Social and Governance Metrics
+# Creating Custom Envizi PowerBI Report for Social Metrics

-In this article, let us understand about how to capture Social and Governance Metrics in IBM Envizi ESG suite and create the PowerBI Report for the same.
+In this article, let us understand about how to capture Social Metrics in IBM Envizi ESG suite and create the PowerBI Report for the same.

 ## 1. Enable Social Metrics